Harper College

 • Woman with limited English skills pursuing coursework for English as a Second Language (ESL)

 Eligibility Process: To learn more about the steps to become a Women’s Program participant, please fill out this interest form.
-Once your interest form is received, you can expect the Program Assistant to email you more information within 5-7 business days to the email you provided on the interest form.
+Once your interest form is received, you can expect the Program Assistant to email you more information within 10 business days to the email address you provided on the interest form.
+Please keep in mind, outreach is conducted based on the order that the submission was received.

 Frequently Asked Questions.